By Joanne Bladd

 "Until the written agreement of the teams is forthcoming, you can't actually change the date.
 It can't be done," Mosley told BBC radio.

 Ecclestone said: ”Hopefully there'll be peace and quiet and we can return in the future, but of course it's not on.
-The schedule cannot be rescheduled without the agreement of the participants - they're the facts.”For all the latest sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The schedule cannot be rescheduled without the agreement of the participants - they're the facts.”sports news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Unfortunately, the Kingdom of Bahrain is continuously being attacked by either the Media or Officials on what is happening in the country.